 Ryan C. Espegard is a partner at Gordon Thomas Honeywell LLP, in their Seattle office.
 His practice includes representing cannabis business licensees in regulatory, land use, and business disputes.

-Kevin P. Hanchett, is the founder of Resource Transition Consultants LLC.
+Kevin P. Hanchett is the founder of Resource Transition Consultants LLC.
 His areas of expertise are receivership, debtor-creditor, commercial litigation, banking & financial disputes and real estate.
 He served on the committee that proposed the revised receivership statute which was signed into law in 2004.
 He currently serves on the committee working on revisions to the statute.

-Sativa M. Rasmussen, associate with Lane Powell PC, represents businesses in highly regulated industries with their transactional, regulatory and compliance needs.
+Sativa M. Rasmussen, attorney with Lane Powell PC, represents businesses in highly regulated industries with their transactional, regulatory and compliance needs.
 She has extensive experience negotiating transactions, drafting documents, and communicating the needs of her clients to the Washington State Liquor and Cannabis Board and other administrative agencies.

 Sylvia See has been a Senior Business Banker with Salal Credit Union since 2015 and works with law firms and cannabis businesses.
 She coordinates the complex banking needs of businesses that work under strict government oversight with an eye to maintaining strong relationships with clients and regulators.
-She has worked in banking since 1992 and started with Seafirst Bank.

 Daniel Shortt is an attorney with Harris Bricken, focusing on Washington’s cannabis industry.
 He assists clients with their cannabis transaction and litigation needs.
 He is a frequent speaker and writer on cannabis-related issues and he has been featured in local and national publications.